Military history of Azerbaijan: 21st century

 The Azerbaijani Armed Forces were re-established on October 9, 1991, in accordance with the Law of the Republic of Azerbaijan on the Armed Forces of Azerbaijan.
 Initially, the equipment and facilities of Azerbaijan's army were those of the 4th Army (Soviet Union).
 Since the fall of the Soviet Union, Azerbaijan has been trying to further develop its armed forces into a professional, well-trained, and mobile military.
 Since 2005 Azerbaijan has increased its military budget to $2.46 billion in 2009.

 Azerbaijan has its own defense industry, which manufactures small arms and military aircraft.
 There are hopes to produce other military equipment.

 Azerbaijan joined the multi-national force during the Iraq War, and from 2006 to 2008 sent troops to the northern parts of Iraq.
 Azerbaijan provided 250 troops.
 One hundred soldiers were sent on December 29, 2004, to reinforce the 150 soldiers already in the country.
 They provided security for the local Turkmen people, as well as for religious sites and convoys.
 Troops from Azerbaijan serve with the NATO-led International Security Assistance Force in Afghanistan.
 The widespread use of drones in the ongoing Nagorno-Karabakh conflict is a novelty not only in the military history of Azerbaijan but also in general.

-Second Karabakh War
+Second Nagorno-Karabakh War

 Clashes began on the morning of 27 September 2020 along the Line of Contact.
 Total casualties were in the low thousands.
 Following the capture of Shusha, the second-largest settlement in Nagorno-Karabakh, by Azerbaijani forces, a ceasefire agreement was signed between Azerbaijan and Armenia, ending all hostilities in the area.
 Under the agreement, Armenia returned the surrounding territories it occupied in 1994 to Azerbaijan while Azerbaijan gained land access to its Nakhchivan exclave.